WillTheDoggy/Doggy-ToS-Addons/README.md

 # Doggy-ToS-Addons

+Tree of Savior Addons.
+All respectful code belongs to IMC Games.

 ##### How to Install
 1. Download the IPF file you want.
 2. Put it in the C:\Program Files (x86)\Steam\steamapps\common\TreeOfSavior\data  folder